 RAISE US Builds $500M AI Worker Retraining Effort

 Multiple news outlets report that a new nonprofit, RAISE US, has raised more than $500 million toward a $1 billion multi-year goal to retrain American workers for AI-driven labor changes, according to The Next Web and The New York Times.
 The initiative is led by former Commerce Secretary Gina Raimondo, with former Indiana Governor Eric Holcomb in a leadership role, per the Rockefeller Foundation and state press releases.
 Anchor backers named in coverage include OpenAI, Anthropic, Microsoft, Amazon, Bank of America, IBM, and the Rockefeller Foundation (sources: The Next Web, The New York Times, Rockefeller Foundation, AP).
-Raimondo is quoted as saying, "We cannot lead without a people strategy," in The Next York Times and the Next Web coverage.
+Raimondo said the country "does not yet have a people strategy - and we cannot lead without one," per the RAISE US launch release.
 State partnerships and pilot programs are already being announced, for example Maryland's press release describing a partnership with RAISE US to pilot training and transition programs.

 What happened